 Upgrade Alert for Texas Instruments (TXN)

-Texas Instruments (NYSE:TXN) was upgraded from Underperform to Neutral at Exane BNP Paribas today.
-The stock closed yesterday at $69.61 on volume of 4.4 million shares, below average daily volume of 4.8 million.
+Texas Instruments (NYSE:TXN) was upgraded from Market Perform to Outperform at Bernstein today.
+The stock closed yesterday at $67.94 on volume of 5.9 million shares, above average daily volume of 4.8 million.

 Texas Instruments Incorporated is a global semiconductor company that designs and supplies analog technologies, digital signal processing (DSP) and microcontroller (MCU) semiconductors.
 The Company also operates materials and controls, and educational and productivity solutions businesses.
 Texas Instruments has manufacturing or sales operations in countries around the world.